 - Cost: Free

-Hiking to Johnston Canyon during the winter is usually quite easy.
+Hiking Johnston Canyon trail during the winter is usually quite easy.
 From the car park, it’s only a two or three-hour return trip.
-You’ll want to hike the entire 5.2-kilometer return trip so that you see both the Upper and Lower Falls.
+You’ll want to hike the entire 5.2 kilometre return trip so that you see both the Upper and Lower Falls.
 Although you don’t need snowshoes, you may want to bring ice cleats to put on the bottom of your hiking shoes as it can get icy in spots.
 My family wore regular hiking shoes without ice cleats and although it was quite slippery in some areas, we made it there and back just fine.
 Sometimes it depends on the weather.

 Have you been?
 What did you think?
 Would you like to go?
 Let us know in the comments below?